HimanshuSardana/ttydb/report/report.typ

 #pagebreak()
 = System Architecture
+#info(
+  "High-Level Architecture",
+  "High-level architecture provides an overview of the system's structure, components, and their interactions, illustrating how the system is organized to meet design goals and functional requirements.", )
 == Overview of Architecture
 The frontend is built as a Next.js web application, providing a user-friendly interface for submitting natural language queries and displaying results. \
 The backend is split into two microservices for modularity and scalability: